leontristain/modnotes/windhelm/upcoming.md

 There are remaining bugs and quality issues that I will continue to address.
 These may include:

 * Many structures could be tweaked to look better
+* Need to fix small cosmetic and gameplay issues, such as imprecisely moved objects that hover above ground, nooks and crannies that player could get into but could not get out, etc...
 * More standin equivalence between Tamriel and Windhelm worldspaces
 * Further occlusion planes improvement
 * Mark objects properly as snow so that things like footsteps show up and sound right.
 * Lighting pass for exterior light sources and windows
 * Compatibility pass with mods like Frostfall (i.e. ensure all fire sources work as warmth etc...)
-* Better manage LODs
+* Issue related to LODs (or lack thereof)
-* Sometimes when you are sufficiently far away, with certain snow shaders, snow from objects "behind" other objects end up popping out from underneath.
-This will be addressed by removing the "underneath" objects when they don't matter, and replacing them with snowless versions when they do matter.
+* Snow shader shenanigans (usually only an issue when you are far away)
 * Cleaning out redundant and unused objects that have accumulated over time.
 * Identify and cleaning up any accidental vanilla record changes that for some reason can't be cleaned as ITMs (like maybe I accidentally moved it by a pixel and now it's no longer perfectly identical).

-### Beacon of Windhelm Using Lighthouse Structure
+### Beacon of Windhelm Lighthouse Structure

 The current "Beacon of Windhelm" is a simple giant camp bonfire.
 Following some feedback from folks on NexusMods, I have decided that I will change it to a lighthouse beacon structure.
 An existing Frostflow Lighthouse nif can be retextured using Windhelm/Nordic textures, and its size should fit nicely.